2019/2020 Guest Artists

 Pilar joined the Oregon Bach Festival Orchestra at age 19 as the youngest instrumentalist in its history.
 She studied at the Royal College of Music in London before returning to Eugene to double major in music and chemistry at the University of Oregon as a National Merit Scholar, Ruth Lorraine Close Scholar in Music, Outstanding Chemistry Student in both her freshman and senior years, Phi Beta Kappa scholar, and the UO Female Valedictorian during her senior year.

 She studied at the Aspen Summer School of Music in the studio of legendary Juilliard Conservatory violin Professor Dorothy DeLay.
 She is the owner and senior partner at Eugene Pediatric Associates.
 In 2014 she was voted by over 13 million readers of Parents Magazine to be “1 of 7 Favorite Pediatricians in America” based on thousands of letters written by grateful parents in her practice.
+She plays on both an award-winning violin made by her great-grandfather Holzapfel and a 1681 Andreas Guarnerius violin.

 Julia has studied with Lillian Manis for nine years.
 She began studying the violin at age four, and added viola three years ago.
 Julia serves as co-concert master of the Eugene Springfield Youth Orchestra and has been honored to advance to the state level in the annual OMEA competition for the past three years, on both violin and viola.
 She has played in the Community Music Institute’s Chamber Players program for seven years and she plays with the Delgani Immersion Quartet.
 Julia adores Kinhaven Music School (in Vermont), which she has attended for the past two summers and which has been a highlight of her high school years.
 She loves any and all music by Bach, and animals, none more than dogs.